Value-Add Real Estate, Defined

 Of course, the main benefit of making these improvements is the impact on the property’s NOI.
-Operators can often acquire a mismanaged property at an attractive cost basis, and then sell it for high returns a few years later once the new value is evident and recognized by the market.
+Operators can often acquire a mismanaged property at an attractive cost basis, and then sell it for high returns later once the new value is evident.

 For a more detailed overview of how to find the right multifamily value-add investment, please read this article.

 For many passive real estate investors, the benefits of value-add properties are clear.
 There is more risk associated with this asset type than a core or core-plus investment; however, the potential returns can be hard to pass up.
 Each individual investor must decide for themselves whether a project’s returns are appealing relative to the risks.
 This can depend on a number of factors, including: